splunk/public-o11y-docs/admin/teams/manage-membership.rst

 #.
 A table of current teams appears in the main panel.

 #.
-Find the name of the team.
+Find the name of the team and select the team.

 #.
-Click the :guilabel:`Actions` menu icon next the team name, then select :menuselection:`Edit Team`.
+Click the :guilabel:`Edit` icon next the team name.

 #.
-In the :guilabel:`Choose team name` dialog box, edit the team name.
+When you're finished editing the name, click Enter to save your changes.

-#.
-When you're finished editing the name, click :guilabel:`Save`.
+.. note:: The Team name is case-insensitive.
+If you attempt to change the team name from :strong:`Team` to :strong:`team`, you will see a message that the name already exists.

 The team now appears with the name you changed it to.

-Add or remove team members
+Add team members
 ============================================================================

 For the roles that can add and remove team members, see :ref:`about-team-roles`.